Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

     - when mixing include and import - include all headers before any imports

-## Video 6: Renaming Files in Bulk using std::filesystem
+## Video 6: Cross-Platform File Management
 - use std::filesystem to rename files in bulk

 ## Video 7: Basic C++ Syntax